blohm19/esp8266_mqtt_doorbutton/README.md

 **Wiring**

 The wiring of the ESP-01 is so, that an AC voltage (~9V) of an existing wired door bell triggers a reset of the ESP-01, so that it leaves the deepsleep.
 The existing doorbell is connected to J1.
+The AC is converted into a DC impulse using an Opto-isolator (here a 4N35)

 The ESP-01 can operate with just 3V, so here, two AA batteries are used here.